Judicial philosophy

 Service on court committees and commissions

-In addition to his work on the bench, Justice Tufte serves or has served on committees and commissions that shape the administration of justice in North Dakota and nationally:
+In addition to his work on the bench, Justice Tufte serves or has served on committees and commissions that shape the administration of justice in North Dakota and nationally.

-- Chair, Judicial Conference
+- Executive Committee of the Judicial Conference

-- Chair, Judicial Conference Standing Committee on Legislation
+- Judicial Conference Standing Committee on Legislation

-- Chair, Task Force on Lawyer Licensing
+- Task Force on Lawyer Licensing and Alternative Legal Practice

-- Artificial Intelligence Workgroup
+- Task Force on Artificial Intelligence

 - Joint Committee on Attorney Standards